SurpriseTRex/node-draw/README.md

 node-draw
 =========

-In The Foundry's Nuke software, draws a low-rez copy Read node in the Node Graph using Constant nodes as pixels.
+Draws a low-rez copy of an image (provided by a Read node) in the Node Graph using Constant nodes as pixels.